This is the space where people try to sum up their lives in three sentences.

 - Holds degrees from the University of Texas at Austin and Stephen F. Austin State University

-- Was Founder and Director of the 80-student Central Oregon History Performers – celebrating history through music, art, dance, and drama (1996-2017)
+- Was Founder and Director of the 80-student Central Oregon History Performers (est. 1996) – celebrating history through music, art, dance, and drama.

-Her writing has appeared in Al Akhawayn University Bridge (Morocco), As You Were: The Military Review, The Berwick Advertiser (England), The Choral Journal, The Mayflower Quarterly Magazine, Randall House Museum (Canada), and Wreck & Rescue Journal among others and she has served as Assistant Editor for the Journal of Media Discourse.
+- Has written for Al Akhawayn University Bridge (Morocco), As You Were: The Military Review, The Berwick Advertiser (England), The Choral Journal, Homeschool Life Magazine, The Mayflower Quarterly Magazine, Randall House Museum (Canada), and Wreck & Rescue Journal.